fsharp/fsharp.org/use/linux/index.md

        git clone https://github.com/fsharp/fsharp
        cd fsharp
-       ./autogen.sh     # omit or adjust the --prefix if needed, use the same prefix as used for mono make
+       ./autogen.sh --prefix /usr
+       make
        sudo make install

+   If installing to a different prefix, use the same prefix as for the F# runtime above.

 ### Option 2: Get the F# 3.0 Debian packages

 You can get F# 3.0 from the Debian *unstable* repository (see also [the package home page](http://packages.qa.debian.org/f/fsharp.html)).